Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 \subsection{Counterfactual Effects}

-By conditioning on the sensitive attribute $A=a$, Zhang and Bareinboim~\cite{zhang2018fairness} defined two variants of $NDE$ (Eq.~\ref{eq:NDE} and $NIE$ (Eq.~\ref{eq:NIE}) which focus on the direct and indirect effect for a specific group.
+By conditioning on the sensitive attribute $A=a$, Zhang and Bareinboim~\cite{zhang2018fairness} defined two variants of $NDE$ (Eq.~\ref{eq:NDE}) and $NIE$ (Eq.~\ref{eq:NIE}) which focus on the direct and indirect effect for a specific group.
 In addition, they characterize a third type of effect, spurious, which considers the back-door paths between $A$ and $Y$, that is, paths with an arrow into $A$.
-For instance, in Figure~\ref{fig:ctf}, the observed disparities between the protected and unprotected groups can be decomposed into direct ($A \rightarrow Y$), indirect ($A \rightarrow R \rightarrow Y$ and $A \rightarrow E \rightarrow Y$) and spurious ($A \leftarrow C \rightarrow Y$) effects.

 The three effects are defined as follows: